Most verbascums (or mullein) are short-lived perennials with saucer-liked flowers that are highly attractive to bees.

-When to plant out young verbascums
+When to plant verbascums

-Plant seedlings outside when the roots reach the bottom of the pot, usually in May, and leave the rosette to develop for the first year.
+If growing verbascums from seed or buying small plugs plant seedlings outside when the roots reach the bottom of the pot, usually in May, and leave the rosette to develop for the first year.

 The flower spike will appear in the second year, but the plant will probably only live for 3 - 4 years in well-drained soil.

 Or you can buy ready-grown plants from Beth Chatto, these can usually be planted straight outside.
 Other good verbascum strains include a short purple called ‘Violetta’) and a metre-high white called Verbascum hybridum ‘Snow Maiden’.